MohanMaker/GroundUp/README.md

 - Run `flask run` to start the website
 - Check the terminal for an output like: "Running on http://127.0.0.1:5000"
 - Navigate to this link in your browser
-- Groundup is now running locally
+- GroundUp is now running locally

-## Using Groundup:
+## Using GroundUp:
 - Navigate to register in the navbar to register as a data collector or client
 - Login to the data collector or client dashboards
     - You can log in with the credentials you registered with, or with these existing credentials which already have associated data: